C3BI-pasteur-fr/ReGaTE/doc/remag.rst

 To generate it:

--- With a mapping tsv file (first column: galaxy extension, second column the edam format: fomat_XXX, third column: description), type:

-"``remag.py --mapping_file mapping --output_yaml myyaml.yaml --edam_file EDAM_X.owl``"

--- With the Galaxe datatype_conf and edam_type attributes, type:

-"``remag.py --datatype_conf yourdatatype --output_yaml myyaml.yaml --edam_file EDAM_X.owl``"

--- With a recent galaxy (https://github.com/galaxyproject/galaxy.git, it is necessary to use the dev branch for the moment.
-It is the only version where the edam format are available.
-You will need an account and an api key on this running galaxy to use remag), type:
+-- With a recent galaxy (https://github.com/galaxyproject/galaxy.git, You will need an account and an api key on this running galaxy to use remag), type:

-"``remag.py --galaxy_url a_galaxy_url --api_key the_galaxy_api_key --output_yaml myyaml.yaml --edam_file EDAM_X.owl``"
+"``remag.py --config_file config.ini``"

+* You can obtain a template of the config.ini file with the command:

+"``remag.py --templateconfig``"

+A regate.ini file will be created, you will need to specify the galaxy server url usable with the api (galaxy_url_api), the api_key of an galaxy account, the edam ontology file, and a name for the output yaml file (output_yaml)